bitDecayGames/jam-template/TEMPLATE_README.md

 # Jump-Template

-This template project is for use when trying to set up a new project with Jump.
+This template project is for use when trying to set up a new project.
 It starts you out with several basic and generic pieces:

 1. A few start up screens like:
   * Splash screen